3800 Shellfish Aquaculture

 16.0 Active Use of Shellfish Aquaculture Subaqueous Land Lease Sites

-16.3.2 After the first three years of the lease, each leaseholder shall annually harvest and produce proof of sale for an average of at least 10 bushels of oysters per acre or 5,000 clams per acre, or an equivalent combination.
+16.3.2 By December 31st of the calendar year in which the lease reaches 72 months from lease issuance or transfer, leaseholders shall annually harvest and produce proof of sale for an average of at least 2,000 oysters per acre or 5,000 clams per acre, or an equivalent combination.

 17.0 Reporting Requirements for Shellfish Aquaculture Subaqueous Land Leases and Shellfish Aquaculture Nursery Structures